A Finitely Stable Edit Distance for Merge Trees

 The set of all weighted trees considered up to ghostings and splittings is called $(\mathcal{T}_2,\mathbb{R}_{\geq 0})$.

 A weighted tree $T$ can be edited to obtain another weighted tree, on which one can apply a new edit to obtain a third tree and so on.
 Any finite composition of edits is called \emph{edit path}.
 See \Cref{fig:edits_TDA} for an example of an edit path.
-The set of finite edit paths between $T$ and $T'$ is called $\gamma\in\Gamma(T,T')$.
+The set of finite edit paths between $T$ and $T'$ is called $\Gamma(T,T')$.

-The cost of the edit operations is defined as follows: \begin{itemize} \item the cost of shrinking an edge is equal to the absolute value of the difference of the two weights; \item for any deletion/insertion, the cost is equal to the weight of the edge deleted/inserted; \item the cost of ghosting is zero. \end{itemize}
+The cost of the edit operations is defined as follows: \begin{itemize} \item the cost of shrinking an edge is equal to the absolute value of the difference of the two weights; \item for any deletion/insertion, the cost is equal to the weight of the edge deleted/inserted; \item the cost of ghostings and splittings is zero. \end{itemize}

 The cost of an edit path is the sum of the costs of its edit operations.
 Putting all the pieces together, the edit distance $d_E$ between weighted trees is defined as $d_E(T,T')=\inf_{\gamma\in\Gamma(T,T')} cost(\gamma)$, where $\Gamma(T,T')$ indicates the set of edit paths which start in $T$ and end in $T'$.